Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. 47% of vets work outside of a capital city, which is higher than the job average in Australia.

-4. Most vets work in a small animal practice, though some do work with larger animals like livestock.
+4. Most vets work in a small animal practice, but some work with larger animals like livestock.

 6. 72% of veterinarians work full-time at an office.